Understanding Your Long-Term Disability Policy

 Portability of LTD Coverage

-One of the great features of individual LTD policies is their portability, that is, their ability to travel with you from one job to the next and even to survive periods of unemployment.
-Group LTD coverage, in contrast, is terminated when your employment relationship with your current employer ends.
+One of the great features of individual LTD policies is their portability—that is, their ability to travel with you from one job to the next and even to survive periods of unemployment.
+Group long-term disability coverage, in contrast, is terminated when your current employment ends.

-The COBRA regulations that might allow your health insurance to continue for a short time after you've been laid off do not apply to LTD insurance.
-If you try to file for long-term disability benefits after leaving your job, you'll probably find that you're no longer covered.
+COBRA regulations that may allow your health insurance to continue for a short time after you've been laid off don't apply to LTD insurance.
+If you try to file for LTD benefits after leaving your job, you'll probably find that you're no longer covered.
 This is important to remember if you're considering filing a disability claim and are having difficulty continuing to work.

 Taxation of LTD Benefits

 Individual policy premiums for long-term disability are typically paid for with a person's after-tax dollars and the LTD benefits are received tax-free.
-The converse is usually the case with group plans: employers pay the premiums with before-tax dollars, but the LTD benefits are taxed to the recipient as ordinary income.
+Contrast this with group plans, where the employers usually pay the premiums with before-tax dollars, but the LTD benefits are taxed to the recipient as ordinary income.

-Administrative appeals.
-If your ERISA claim has been denied by your LTD insurer or plan administrator, you must exhaust your plan's internal appeals process before filing a lawsuit in federal court.
-This means you must first ask your insurance company to review its decision (called an administrative appeal) before you can sue.
-Individual LTD policyholders need not exhaust their administrative appeals before filing a lawsuit and may present new evidence in court during the lawsuit.
+If your claim is denied, you can appeal that decision.
+Make sure to read your policy's rules about filing an internal appeal and take special note of all deadlines.
+For ERISA claims, you must exhaust your plan's internal appeals process before filing a lawsuit in federal court.
+This means you must first ask your insurance company to review its decision—called an administrative appeal—before you can sue.
+Individual LTD policyholders don't need to exhaust their administrative appeals and can go straight to filing a lawsuit.

 State vs. federal court.
-Individuals may sue in state court for breach of contract, negligence, bad faith, or other causes of action.
+You can sue in state court for breach of contract, negligence, bad faith, or other causes of action.
 Unlike ERISA cases, which are decided by a judge, individual LTD policyholders are entitled to a jury trial.

 If you have a group LTD policy covered by ERISA, you'll have to sue in federal court.
-Pay special attention to all filing deadlines for administrative appeals, as missing even a single deadline could be considered a failure to exhaust your internal appeals.
+Pay special attention to all filing deadlines for your internal appeals, as missing even a single deadline could be considered a failure to exhaust your administrative appeals.
 This could prevent you from being able to sue the insurance company in federal court.

 Standard of review.
 The standard of review applied by courts may also be different depending on whether you have group or individual coverage.
-Under ERISA, the actions of insurers and plan administrators are often evaluated under a lenient "abuse of discretion" standard -- that means that, unless the insurance company's decision to deny you benefits was wholly unsupported by the evidence, or clearly incorrect, the federal judge cannot overturn the decision.
+Under ERISA, the actions of insurers and plan administrators are often evaluated under an "abuse of discretion" standard—meaning that unless the insurance company's decision to deny you benefits was wholly unsupported by the evidence, or clearly incorrect, the federal judge can't overturn the decision.

-Insurance carriers are not given the same benefit of the doubt under the state laws that apply to individual policies.
+Insurance carriers aren't given the same benefit of the doubt under the state laws that apply to individual policies.
 Instead, the state judge or jury will look to whether the insurance company fulfilled its promises to you under your LTD contract.

-Money damages.
-Under ERISA the court can award you damages only for the amount of back benefits you should have received, plus interest, while individual policies allow you to recover compensatory damages and punitive damages.
-Occasionally, the insurance company will be forced to pay your attorneys' fees.
-Read Nolo's article on long-term disability attorneys' fees for more information.
+For claims covered by ERISA, the court can award you damages only for the amount of back benefits you should have received, plus interest.
+Individual policies, however, allow you to recover compensatory damages and punitive damages.
+Occasionally, the insurance company can be forced to pay your attorneys' fees.

 Talk to a Lawyer